 Wendell Alexander is one of the most prominent unsung heroes in Brazilian Jiu Jitsu.
-The Co-Founder of one of the biggest teams in BJJ, the Nova Uniao, he also formed and graduated as black belts some of the biggest names in Jiu Jitsu, people like Leonardo Santos, Rodrigo “Riscado”, Bruno Bastos and many, many others.
+The Co-Founder of one of the biggest teams in BJJ, the Nova Uniao, he also coached and graduated as black belts some of the biggest names in the sport, such as Leonardo Santos, Rodrigo “Riscado”, Bruno Bastos and many, many others.

 Wendell Alexander Jiu Jitsu

 Nickname: Wendell is often called by “Del” which is short for Wendell

 Favourite Position: n/a

 Wendell Alexander Biography